marshki/about_dis_mac/functions/generate_plist.md

 you'll receive an error re: the plist not being found.

-If there's a way to trigger this from a terminal, it should be part of the script, else there should be check for the file which if not found, throws a warning.
+If there's a way to trigger this from a terminal, it should be part of the script, else there should be a check for the file which if not found, calls the function in hardware_model_too.sh

 For reference:
 `hardware_mod=$(defaults read ~/Library/Preferences/com.apple.SystemProfiler.plist \)`